pvdabeel/mytesla/README.md

-# Mytesla - OS X Menubar plugin
+# MyTesla - OS X Menubar plugin

 Displays information regarding your Tesla vehicle in the Mac OS X menubar.
 Allows you to remotely control your Tesla vehicle as well.